 Peter Ellinger, Manager, Portfolio Management Office, Information and Technology Services Division, Ontario Legislative Library, received the 2014 OLITA Award for Technological Innovation for his contributions to the Government & Legislative Libraries Online Publications Portal (GALLOP/PPGPE).
 OCLC Canada sponsors this award for the Ontario Library Association, which recognizes the best example of technological innovation that benefits library users, library operations, library partnerships or leadership.
 The award was presented to Mr. Ellinger by Public Library Gala Awards on Thursday, January 30, 2014.
-The award was presented by May Yan, 2014 OLITA President and the ceremony took place at the in the InterContinental Toronto Centre during OLA’s Super Conference.
+The award was presented by May Yan, 2014 OLITA President and the ceremony took place at the InterContinental Toronto Centre during OLA’s Super Conference.

 In January 2013, the Association of Parliamentary Libraries in Canada (APLIC) announced the release of its bilingual government and legislative publications portal known as GALLOP (Government and Legislative Libraries Online Publications Portal)/PPGPE (Portail des publications gouvernementales et parlementaires électroniques).
 Provincial and territorial legislative libraries from across Canada and the Federal Government’s Depository Services Program (DSP) collaborated to create GALLOP to provide one-stop access to more than 430,000 electronic provincial and federal government publications and legislative materials (born digital and digitized) dating back to 1995.